-Academy - South students will be assigned math homework every day.
-Additional homework may be assigned based upon teacher discretion and /or student need.
+Homework may be assigned based upon teacher discretion and /or student need.

-I.D.
-CARDS
+I.D CARDS

 While at Higgins Education Center students will receive a District 211 I.D. card and lanyard.
 Students are expected to wear their I.D.'s at all times during school hours.
 If lost there will be a charge for replacements.